-According to Andy Lark, former global chief marketing officer of Xero, marketers should be the agents of change within companies.
+According to Andy Lark, former global chief marketing officer of Foxtel, Xero and CBA, marketers should be the agents of change within companies.

 “One of the core functions of a modern marketer is managing change,” he told a Marketo Marketing Nation event in Sydney.
 “You have to be the change agents.”